-Is Being in the top 20 percent of the league tables when it comes to competitiveness in a strong enough base on which to rebuild our economy?
-The forthcoming 12 or even 18 months will allow us know.
+Is Being in the top 20 percent of the league tables when it comes to competitiveness in a strong enough base to rebuild our economy?
+The forthcoming 12 or even 18 months will allow us to know.

-More immediately can we move to improve our odds of a recovery that is powerful and rapid?
-As we face into additional uncertainty in an already moment those two questions are in the heart of our decisions facing policy makers.
+More immediately, can we move to improve our odds of a recovery that is powerful and rapid?
+As we face additional uncertainty in an already moment, those two questions are in the heart of our decisions facing policymakers.

-The Yearly Competitiveness Scorecard published by the National Competitiveness Council highlights something of a recurring pattern; we score very highly in certain areas but continue to fight in others.
+The Yearly Competitiveness Scorecard published by the National Competitiveness Council highlights a recurring pattern; we score very highly in certain areas but continue to fight in others.

-The danger is that what generate a false sense of security and we are strong on will disguise.
+The danger is that what generates a false sense of security, and we are strong on will disguise.

-Procedures of service delivery and effective remote working can assist recovery and reduce public health risks.
+Procedures for service delivery and effective remote working can assist in recovery and reduce public health risks.

 Any loss of momentum in the agility we’ve seen will delay improvements.

-Those Positions have seen where the flaws and strengths lie in their workforces and their organisations.
+Those Positions have seen where the flaws and strengths lie in their workforces and their organizations.

 Some Regions where we do in terms of competitiveness – are now to our recovery of crucial importance.